Back to the full dot-point answer

 One sentence locating the scene in the text.

-What is two short embedded quotations?Show answer
+What are two short embedded quotations?Show answer

 Each quotation is a phrase fused into your own clause.